nucleome/nucleserver/README.md

 go build
 ```

-### Using Google sheet for permission management
-In addition to the excel tables, user can also use a google sheet directly for configuration.
-We recommand this approach as it takes advantage of the google permission management and  it is an easier way to share the configuration to others with less headache.
-If you own or have access to a google sheet, the server can be started with its **Google Sheet ID**.

-`nucleserver start -i 1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM`
+###  Start a server
+The command to start a server in Mac OS or Linux is the following.
+```shell
+./nucleserver start -i [google sheet id or excel file] -p [port default:8611]
+```
+The command to start a server in Windows is the following.
+```shell
+nucleserver.exe start -i [google sheet id or excel file] -p [port default:8611]
+```

 > The **Google Sheet ID** can be found as part of the url in the google sheet webpage.
 It is indicated by a blue background in this [demo image](https://nucleome.github.io/image/google_sheet_id_demo.png).

-If this is the **first time** you are using `nucleserver` with google sheet, it will firstly print a web link in terminal, asking for permissions.
+> If this is the **first time** you are using `nucleserver` with google sheet, it will firstly print a web link in terminal, asking for permissions.
 Please visit this link in a browser and grant the permissions.
 Google should provide you a token in respond.
 Please then enter this token in the terminal.
 As the result,  a credential token will be stored in `[Your Home Dir]/.nucle/credentials/gsheet.json`.

-###  Start the server
-The command to start the server in Mac OS or Linux is the following.
-```shell
-./nucleserver start -i [google sheet id or excel file] -p [port default:8611]
-```
-The command to start the server in Windows is the following.
-```shell
-nucleserver.exe start -i [google sheet id or excel file] -p [port default:8611]
-```

 ### Config file